 Using a Custom GPUDriver

 Ultralight can emit raw GPU geometry / low-level draw calls to paint directly on the GPU without an intermediate CPU bitmap.
-We recommend this integration method for best performance.
+We recommend this integration method for best performance when animating many paths / images.

-Ultralight was designed from the outset to be renderer-agnostic.
+Ultralight is designed to be renderer-agnostic.
 All draw calls are emitted via the GPUDriver interface and expected to be translated into various platform-specific GPU technologies (D3D, Metal, OpenGL, etc.).

 This approach allows Ultralight to be integrated directly with the native renderer of your game.